DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Introduction

-Multi-order information, including positions, velocities, etc, carries rich motion dynamics that are useful for predicting human motion.
-For example, using current positions and velocities of moving poses, his/her pose at the next time-step can be easily determined \cite{dymod,reviewmotion}.
-Most of the existing literature focused on modeling the zero-order information (e.g. joint positions) of the pose and neglected the importance of learning high-order information such as velocities \cite{cstosap,TrajD2019}.
-Recently, some works noticed the importance of velocities, and they implicitly model the future velocities as the internal state of the human motion system via residual connection in the decoder \cite{hmprnn,li20dyn,19vred}.
-Unlike prior work, the position and velocities are incorporated as the observation of the state-space models, directly representing the output of the system.
-Using this setting, the second-order information, i.e., acceleration, is also incorporated into the system.
+Multi-order information, including positions, velocities, etc., carries rich motion dynamics that are useful for predicting human motion.
+For example, using current positions and future velocities of moving poses, his/her pose at the next time-step can be easily determined \cite{dymod,reviewmotion}.
+Due to the advantages of multi-order representation, deep networks witness the success of various tasks \cite{sys2013,sys2016,sys2018,xu2019prediction,yu2012predicting}.
+However, for the human motion prediction, most of the related works focus on modeling the zero-order information (e.g., joint positions) of the pose and neglect the importance of learning higher-order information such as velocities \cite{cstosap,TrajD2019}.
+Recently, some works have noticed the importance of velocities, and they implicitly model future velocities as the internal state of a human motion system via residual connections in the decoders \cite{hmprnn,li20dyn,19vred}.
+Moreover, we think the multi-order information of both the input sequence and the output sequence is critical for accurate predictions.
+Those works in \cite{hmprnn,li20dyn,19vred} ignore the multi-order information of the input sequence, leading to their limited performance.
+In contrast, we explicitly consider both positions and velocities as the system's inputs and outputs and utilize deep networks to model the multi-order information of the input sequence and output sequence.